michael-steinert/project-work/Backend/microservices/customer-management/README.md

 ## Setup

 ### Application-Server:
-* The compiled microservices already contain their application servers and can be executed directly inside a container that has Java version 15 installed.
-The following steps are necessary:
+* The compiled Microservice *Customer-Management* already contains the Application Server and can be executed directly inside a Container that has Java version 15 installed.
+The following Steps are necessary:

 ```sh
 FROM openjdk:15